Most solar modules used today are either polycrystalline or monocrystalline, otherwise known as mono and poly.

 Additionally, the power tolerance is something you want to think about before you make a purchase.
 Solar modules, even when labeled a specific wattage, have some variance.
 It’s common for a solar panel to be within a range of +/- 3%, or +/-5% of its rated output.
 If a module has a power tolerance of +/-5%, it may only be able to yield 95% of its nameplate rating.

-Whether you’re thinking about installing a solar system with monocrystalline or polycrystalline modules, you ought to consider quality of the manufacturer and the warranty behind the product.
-When it comes to solar, not all brands are created equal.
-Just to name a few, we recommend Sharp, Canadian, and Yingli.
-Also, be sure to carefully consider the brandname and warranty behind the inverter(s) you choose.
-SMA SB 3000US Sunny Boy Grid Tie Inverter or Enphase microinverters, for example, have warranties that are backed by trusted companies.
+Whether you’re thinking about installing a solar system with monocrystalline or polycrystalline modules, also consider quality of the manufacturer and the warranty behind the product.
+Just about all solar panels will have a 25-year power output warranty but some companies have been around longer than others.
+SMA SB 3000US Sunny Boy Grid Tie Inverter or APSystems or Enphase microinverters, for example, have warranties that are backed by trusted companies.
+Also note that with string inverters, you’re usually not going to get a warranty that will last the life of the system.